ilanschnell/bitarray/doc/represent.rst

     >>> x[0]        # 0x13
     19
-    >>> x[0] % 16   # number of unused bits (0..7) with last byte
+    >>> x[0] % 16   # number of pad bits (0..7) within last byte
     3
     >>> x[0] // 16  # bit endianness: 0 little, 1 big
     1

 Hence, valid values for the header byte are in the ranges 0 ..
-7 and 16 ..
+7 or 16 ..
 23 (inclusive).
-Moreover, if the serialized bitarray is empty (``x`` only consists of a single byte - the header byte), the only valid values for the header are 0 and 16 (corresponding to a little-endian and big-endian empty bitarray).
+Moreover, if the serialized bitarray is empty (``x`` only consists of a single byte - the header byte), the only valid values for the header are 0 or 16 (corresponding to a little-endian and big-endian empty bitarray).
 The functions ``serialize()`` and ``deserialize()`` are the recommended and fasted way to (de-) serialize bitarray objects to bytes objects (and vice